Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

-\subsubsection{Flow Matching}
+\subsubsection{Flow matching}

 Most recently, flow matching has emerged as a unifying framework that bridges normalizing flows and diffusion models \citep{Albergo2022,Lipman2022,Liu2022}.
 Building on the continuous-time formulation of neural ODEs but sidestepping their computational challenges, flow matching directly learns the velocity field that transports probability mass from noise to data.
-Instead of computing expensive Jacobians during training (like neural ODEs and normalizing flows) or learning stochastic reverse processes (like diffusion models), flow matching uses simple regression: given pairs of noise and data points, a neural network learns to predict the velocity connecting them, effectively learning how points should move to transform a Gaussian distribution into the data distribution.
+Flow matching uses simple regression: Given pairs of noise and data points, a neural network learns to predict the velocity connecting them, effectively learning how points should move to transform a Gaussian distribution into the data distribution.

-This approach inherits the theoretical foundations of neural ODEs—including exact likelihood computation through continuous change of variables—while being easier to train.
+This approach inherits the theoretical foundations of neural ODEs---including exact likelihood computation through continuous change of variables---while being easier to train.
 Once learned, the velocity field defines a deterministic ODE that can be integrated for sampling, combining the architectural flexibility of diffusion models with the probabilistic rigor of normalizing flows.
-Though still underexplored in astronomy, flow matching's balance of expressiveness, computational efficiency, and theoretical guarantees positions it as a path forward that may supersede many current approaches for neural density estimation. \textbf{Table~\ref{table3}} summarizes the complementary strengths and weaknesses of various neural density estimation approaches.
+Though still underexplored in astronomy, flow matching's balance of expressiveness, computational efficiency, and theoretical guarantees positions it as a path forward that may supersede many current approaches. \textbf{Table~\ref{table3}} summarizes the complementary strengths and weaknesses of various neural density estimation approaches.

-\subsubsection{Illustrative Examples: From Exoplanets to Cosmological Fields}
+\subsubsection{Illustrative examples: from exoplanets to cosmological fields}